progfargo/farlogin/README.md

 if case you want to play with:

-* install nginx and use it as reverse proxy. proxy pass all request to your domain to farlogin app. there is a sample proxy config in asset directory.
+* install nginx and use it as reverse proxy. proxy pass all request to your domain to farlogin app. there is a sample proxy config in main folder.
-* import the farlogin database to mysql on the same machine farlogin app is running.
+* import the farlogin database to mysql on the same machine farlogin app is running. db dump file is in main folder.
 * copy fladmin to the computer of admin user.
 * make the necessary changes in farlogin.ini file. app will work on localhost initially. if you want to run it on a server which has a public domain name you should change the ini file accordingly and dont forget to change the nats url in the app.go files for farlogin, fladmin and flnode.
 * after running farlogin web app, login and create a node by giving it a name.